EluciusFTW/SpectreCoff/README.md

 #### Chart
 The chart module is already usable, just not documented yet.
 In the meantime, please see the example command for guidance.

+### Deviations from Spectre
+The Spectre widget _Rows_ does not have it's own module as the `Many` case of `OutputPayload` covers the same functionality.

 ### Versioning
 We are using [NerdBank.GitVersioning](https://github.com/dotnet/Nerdbank.GitVersioning) and follow the version scheme: `<major>.<minor>.<git-depth>` for out releases.

 Since this package is a wrapper around _Spectre.Console_, we will synchronize our major and minor versions with the ones of the Spectre dependency we are wrapping.

 > <b>Note</b>: In particular, the _third number_ in the version does not have the same meaning as the patches in SemVer.
-In particular, increments in that number may contain breaking changes.
+Increments in that number may contain breaking changes, in contrast to patch versions in SemVer.

 ## SpectreCoff Cli
 You can see each module in action by using the cli included in this repository in `/src/spectrecoff-cli/`.